 - New drivers (2 years or less): 0.30g/l

 - Professional drivers: 0/30g/l

-The speed limits in Spain differ to those in the UK and the police take them very seriously, so it is essential to be 100% certain about them before you begin your journey.
+The speed limits in Spain differ to those in the UK and the police take them very seriously, so it is essential to be 100% certain about speed limits before you begin your journey.

-Alongside maximum speeds, there are minimum speeds too, the minimum speed limit while travelling on motorways and dual carriageways is 60km/h.
+- Alongside maximum speeds, there are also minimum speed limits – the minimum speed limit while travelling on motorways and dual carriageways is 60km/h.

-Always remember, that the laws are slightly different in different countries, so if you are driving around other locations alongside Spain, ensure that you are fully compliant to their regulations.
+The information given here is intended to prepare you for driving in Spain, however, remember that the laws may be slightly different in neighbouring countries, so if you are driving around other locations alongside Spain, ensure that you are fully familiar and compliant to their particular regulations.

-Even though we update our information regularly, the driving laws often change without any warning, so we cannot be held responsible for any out of date information.
+Even though we update our information regularly, driving laws often change without warning, so if in doubt, please check with the relevant authorities.